 Fuel consumption can then be reduced compared with normal hybrid drive when the car is first driven on electricity, to then change over to being driven by the internal combustion engine when the hybrid battery has been discharged.

-If the distance to the selected destination is greater than the estimated range when running on electricity, this function distributes the electric energy to optimise consumption for the entire distance to be travelled.
+If the distance to the destination is greater than the calculated range in electric drive, the function distributes the electric energy to the option most advantageous for the whole driving distance.
 This makes it possible to avoid situations where normal hybrid drive would otherwise use a large proportion of the electric energy, for example, to run electric drive at high speed on a motorway and then use the internal combustion engine at low speed in urban driving.

 Conditions for the function